Aztorius/magicfountain/README.md

 ## Install

-qmake with Qt5 is required.
+qmake with Qt 5.8 at least is required.

 ### Linux
 ```bash